ansermino/CodeLens/deliverables/iteration-01.plan.md

 #### Artifacts

- * Images/mock-ups of the basic view of the site
+ * Basic images/mock-ups
-   * This will give us a high level idea of what the UI could look like
+   * This will give us a high level idea of what the UI could look like.
+   * Not extremely important right now, but these mock-ups could give us insights into the features we want to implement.
  * Research of competition
-   * Sources that identify the strengths and weaknesses of our competitors
+   * Sources that identify the strengths and weaknesses of our competitors.
+   * This is useful to identify the ways we can make our product viable and meaningful.
- * Algorithm Research
+ * Algorithm research
-   * Identifying similarities between files will be algorithmically intensive
+   * Identifying similarities between files will be algorithmically intensive.
-   * Look into existing algorithms and ideas like Abstract Syntax Trees
+   * Look into existing algorithms and ideas like Abstract Syntax Trees.
+Ideally we'd be able to use an algorithm that already exists.